martinchu/Connect4/README.md

 - Also, if you are into pretty User Interface, check out [__MyPersonalWebsite__](martinchu.xyz).
 It is constantly updating with new features and contents.

 Created by Martin Chu in April 2017

-[^1]: The project is taken inspirations by the list of sources on the reference list and previous projects that I have worked on.
-All the codes (excludes the libraries) are coded by myself.